 Raw dog and cat food is the closest your pet can get to their ancestral diet.
 Keep reading to learn the benefits of a raw food diet and how to safely feed raw food to your pet.

-Raw food simply means that the food has not been cooked.
-The ancestors of cats and dogs thrived off raw meat in the wild and it provided all the moisture and nutrients they needed to thrive.
-The healthiest, least processed diet for your house pet is still a raw diet that mirrors their ancestral diet (typically, 90-98% meat, organs, and bone).
+A raw food diet simply means that the food has not been cooked.
+The ancestors of cats and dogs lived off raw meat in the wild and it provided all the moisture and nutrients they needed to thrive.
+The healthiest, least-processed diet for your pet is still a raw diet that mirrors their ancestral diet (typically, 90-98% meat, organs, and bone).

 If you’re buying and feeding your pet raw meat straight from the store or butcher (not a raw diet specifically formulated for pets), it’s important to understand the potential risks.
 The best thing you can do as a pet parent to stay safe is to wash your hands with soap and water after preparing or handling the food.

 Uncooked meats, particularly ones that aren’t human-grade, can carry infected eggs that can potentially lead to parasites, like worms, in your dog’s body.